babel/babel/README.md

 });
 ```

-The following is what Traceur generates with the aforementioned array
+The following is what Traceur generates:
-comprehension:

 ```javascript
 var seattlers = (function() {